UBC-MDS/olympic-dash/README.md

 figure will be accompanied by a dropdown list allowing users to select a subset of countries to display on the graph.

-A general slider included on the side of the dashboard will allow for filtering of summer/winter Olympics data, while radio buttons will allow for users to filter data by the type of medals displayed.
-Using these filters, users can investigate trends in Olympic success between countries as well as athlete demographics.
+Radio buttons on the side of the dashboard will allow for filtering of summer/winter Olympics data, in addition to allowing for users to filter data by the type of medals.
+Using these filters, users will be able to investigate trends in Olympic success between countries, medal types, athlete demographics, and more.

 ## Proposed Sketch